jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/_index.md

 You can benefit from a wealth of technical skills and project expertise, delivering quality improvements to entire project pipeline.

-I am adept at introducing quality measures into projects, sometimes within a few days if a deadine demands it.
+I am adept at introducing quality measures into projects, sometimes within a few days if a deadline demands it.